pl8n4/EPL-Database-Application/README.md

 ## Interface Features

 - Pre-made queries to retrieve information in table format
+- Option to use custom queries DISCLAIMER: Opens up a lot of risk in terms of SQL injections and data integrity as proper safeguards have not been implemented
 - Option to export querie to csv file

 ## Prerequisites